mansayk/Tatar-keyboard-layout-macOS/README.md

 # Tatar keyboard layouts for Mac OS

 Installation:
-- Download and run "Tatar_keyboard_layout_MacOS.dmg" file and drug "Tatar.bundle" into specified folder).
+- Download and run "Tatar_keyboard_layout_MacOS.dmg" file and drug "Tatar.bundle" into specified folder.
 - Enable the new keyboard layout from System Preferences.

 Manual installation: